BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_notes.md

 ---

-<div style="text-align: center; font-size: 2em; font-weight: bold;">📊 SARIMA MODEL: A COMPREHENSIVE GUIDE</div>The Seasonal Autoregressive Integrated Moving Average (SARIMA) model is a powerful statistical tool for time series forecasting.
+📊 SARIMA MODEL: A COMPREHENSIVE GUIDE

+The Seasonal Autoregressive Integrated Moving Average (SARIMA) model is a powerful statistical tool for time series forecasting.
 By integrating seasonality into the ARIMA model, SARIMA effectively captures both non-seasonal and seasonal behaviors in time series data, making it particularly useful for datasets exhibiting periodic fluctuations.

 ---

+🔍 WHAT IS SARIMA?

-<div style="text-align: center; font-size: 1.5em; font-weight: bold;">🔍 WHAT IS SARIMA?</div>SARIMA extends the traditional ARIMA model by incorporating seasonal components.
+SARIMA extends the traditional ARIMA model by incorporating seasonal components.
 This extension allows the model to account for patterns that repeat over specific intervals, such as daily, weekly, or yearly cycles.

 Key Components of SARIMA